rarylson/rrdedit/README.md

 TODO
 ----

-This plugin is very very simple.
+This plugin is very, very simple.
 We want to implement:

 - Short names in syntax, like: